jurgenwigg/py3S60/newcore/Doc/library/unittest.mock.rst

 .. class:: AsyncMock(spec=None, side_effect=None, return_value=DEFAULT, wraps=None, name=None, spec_set=None, unsafe=False, **kwargs)

-  An asynchronous version of :class:`MagicMock`.
+  An asynchronous version of :class:`Mock`.
 The :class:`AsyncMock` object will behave so the object is recognized as an async function, and the result of a call is an awaitable.